tiberlab/tibercad/share/Readme.txt

 1.3.2 Other

-If you have a distribution other than Debian 4.0 or you want to install TiberCAD into a different directory, then use the .tgz or .tbz installation packages.
+If you have a distribution other than Debian 4.0 or you want to install TiberCAD into a different directory, then use the .tar.gz installation packages.
 Unpack the archive, cd to the unpacked directory tibercad-VERSION and run the install script.